wehaox/CDN/butterfly/readme.md

-## Here is butterfly-typecho static file
+## Here is typecho-butterfly static file